bharathipilli/ARM_Prep/README.md

 # ARM_Prep
-# Day 1: RISC vs CISC + Basic idea + History of ARM
+# Day 1: RISC vs CISC

 ## Part 1: What is CISC?